shekkbuilder/C-3/Notes/README.md

 ## Working with input

 scanf() is a C library function that allows a program to get data from the user.
 Like printf() it has a set of arguments for formatting and a second set for the values.
 The second group of arguments for scanf often include an ampersand symbol because they refer to pointers and not an actual location.

+## Pointers

+A pointer is a variable that "points" to the memory address of another variable.
+It's value is the address to the other variable.
+Pointers are defined like a normal variable except the ampersand symbol * is added before the pointers name like:

+	int *pointer_variable = 5;

+The statement above means the value that is in the memory address pointed to by <b>pointer_variable</b> is equal to 5.